SafiaBabiker1/Human-Following-Robot/README.md

     Programming Limitations: Restricted to the functionality programmed into it, making it less adaptable to unexpected situations.
     Cost: Building and maintaining the robot can be expensive, especially with high-quality sensors and components.
     Potential Over-Reliance: Over-reliance on such robots can lead to reduced human intervention and oversight, potentially causing issues if the robot malfunctions.

+-This project was completed during my freshman year, with contributions from some of my classmates.
+Due to privacy reasons, their names are not mentioned here.

+Safia Babiker 2022